Shresthaa-Adhikary/trusted_relationship/project/docs/method1.md

 <br>

-Here are the steps to generate SSH keys on a Linux system and set up trusted connections between different users:
+Here are the steps to generate SSH keys on a Linux system and set up trusted connection with destination Linux of another user :

-**1. Generate SSH Key Pair for Each User:**
+**1. Generate SSH Key Pair on linux souce :**

-* Each user needs to generate their own SSH key pair.
-They can do this by running the following command in their terminal: ssh-keygen -t rsa -b 2048
+* In the linux client, change directory :cd .ssh/.,if not present :ssh localhost and follow the prompt.
+User needs to generate the SSH key pair.
+This can be done by running the following command in their terminal: ssh-keygen -t rsa -b 2048
 * This command will prompt the user to choose a location to save the keys.
 Press Enter to save in the default location (~/.ssh/id_rsa) or specify a custom location.
 It will also ask for an optional passphrase for added security.
+* Change directory :cd .ssh/.
+* Copy the public key :cat id_rsa.pub and save it in a text file.

 ![copy](new1.2-1.JPG)

 **2. Share Public Keys:**

-* Each user needs to share their public key with the other users they want to establish a trusted connection with.
-They can do this by copying their public key to the other user's authorized_keys file. ssh-copy-id user@hostname
-* Replace user@hostname with the username and hostname (or IP address) of the other user's machine.
-This command will prompt for the password of the other user's account and copy the public key to their authorized_keys file.
+* ssh username@hostname (or IP address) to destination linux of another user.
+Replace user@hostname with the username and hostname (or IP address) of the other user's machine.
+Enter password of the other user's account.
+* Make a fake call to create .ssh/:ssh localhost and follow the prompt.
-* If ssh-copy-id is not available, users can manually append the content of their public key file (~/.ssh/id_rsa.pub) to the authorized_keys file in the ~/.ssh/ directory of the other user's machine.
+* Pate the public key file (~/.ssh/id_rsa.pub) of the source linux user to the authorized_keys file in the ~/.ssh/ directory of the other user's machine:vi authorized_keys and exit.

 ![ssh user2](new2.0.JPG)

 **3. Test the Connection:**

-* Users can now test the SSH connection between their accounts without being prompted for a password: ssh user@hostname
+* In the source linux, user can now test the SSH connection to detination linux of another user :ssh user@hostname
 * Replace user@hostname with the username and hostname (or IP address) of the other user's machine.
-Users should now be able to log in without entering a password because their SSH keys have been added to the other user's authorized_keys file.
+Users will be prompted to enter password of destination linux user for the first time.
+After this we can log in without entering a password because the public key has been added to the other user's authorized_keys file.

 ![paste](new2.1.JPG)